horiv7/portfolio/README.md

 Live: https://portfolio-ce3b1.web.app

+My personal portfolio was not online.
+I decided to create one like many others developers.
+Wherever the Turks go, Mujo will go too.

+My goal was to create a simple presentation site.
+I wanted it in dark mode.
+A contact form was also a must.

+Searches led me to this UI.
+The frontend was done in Angular.
+In order to implement the backend contact form, I created a simple server in NodeSs using the Gmail service.

+Then I wrote a copy and here it is.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.